efeelize/eng/kaiyan/work/presentation/follow_presentation.md

 - 3. We get a week off in the summer for vacation.

 # 2.annual leave & holiday requests [n.休假申请] & public holiday [n.公共假期] & holiday pay [n.假期工资] & sick leave [n.病假]
 > 1)so annual means every year.Annual we can use this word in almost any event that happens every year like the Academy Awards is an annual event.
-Music awards happen every year those are annual events.
+Music awards happen every year those are annual events.so annual bonus, annual performance review, something like those.

 > 2)So leave includes vacation time or time that you take off because you're sick.so every year the company gives you a certain number of days that you can go on vacation for.